 To compensate for the gold shortage caused by the French Revolutionary Wars (1792–1802), in 1793 the Bank of England issued the £5 note.

 The single-sided and fully-printed ‘white fiver’ design remained in circulation until 1957.
-You can see the medallion of Britannia, designed by artist Daniel Maclise (1806–1870) in 1855, on the top right hand corner of this 1956 example.
+You can see the medallion of Britannia, designed by artist Daniel Maclise (1806–1870) in 1855, on the top left hand corner of this 1956 example.